michaelwest/michaelwest.github.io/posts/simplednd.md

   - **Dwarf**: +1 STR, Advantage on resilience-related skill checks
   - **Elf**: +1 INT, Advantage on perception-related skill checks
-  - **Halfling**: +1 DEX, Advantage on stealth-related skill checks (You can modify the races for non-fantasy settings if relevant - e.g. replacing with 'backgrounds'.)
+  - **Halfling**: +1 DEX, Advantage on stealth-related skill checks
+- You can modify the races for non-fantasy settings if relevant - e.g. inventing new races or replacing them with something more like 'backgrounds'.

 ### Classes
 - Class adds +1 to one score.
 Class also provides a dice that is used for hit dice and for weapon damage (see below on equipment).